 The Jane and Aatos Erkko Foundation does not award grants

 The Foundation does not comply with a total cost model but a maximum of 15% of the overheads of the direct costs of the project.
-Direct costs are wages and salaries as research costs.
+Direct costs are wages and salaries, including indirect employee costs, as well as research costs.
 Equipment costs are not accepted in the share of overheads.

 Share of overheads is an evaluation criterion.

-The grant application may include the wage costs of persons in the working or production group based on the working hours spent on the work.
-Work may not be paid to a working group member as a grant.
+The grant application may include the wage costs of persons in the working or production group, including those of the project leader, based on the working hours spent on the work.
+Statutory side costs according to the collective labour agreement.
+Work may not be paid as a grant.

 There are no upper or lower limits or other limits on the amount of the grant applied for or for cost items in the financing plan.
 Costs must be reasonable and well justified.

-Any grant decision made by the Foundation’s Board of Trustees is linked to the original financing plan submitted with the application and which must be followed during the research or project.
-Significant changes to the research/project and budget must have the Foundation’s advance written approval.
-Requests are submitted by email to email@example.com.
-Requests for changes written into interim reports will not be considered.
+Any grant decision made by the Foundation’s Board of Trustees is linked to the original financing plan submitted with the application and which must be followed during the project.

-Requests for recommendations (max.
-5 requests) are sent to referees electronically through the online service in conjunction with submitting the application.
-The message includes a link to the online service where referees can submit their recommendations in pdf format.
+Applicants give the email addresses of referees in their application.
+Requests for recommendations are sent to referees electronically from firstname.lastname@example.org in conjunction with submitting the application.
+The message includes a link to the online service where referees, if they wish, can submit their recommendations in pdf format.
 A recommendation code matches the recommendation with the right application.
 Recommendations must be submitted within 7 days of sending the request.

 Grantees resident in Finland must take out insurance with Farmers’ Social Insurance Institution (Mela) when they have been awarded a grant in Finland under which they work continuously in Finland for at least four months.
 Subject to certain conditions, grantees may also work on a grant abroad.